CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Cervical polyp: Cervical polyps are small growths of tissue on the cervix.
 They’re typically not a cause for concern but may bleed due to the increased number of blood vessels in the cervix.

-You can’t get your period during pregnancy, but you may still unfortunately experience some period-like symptoms, such as cramps during pregnancy.
+You can’t get your period during pregnancy, but you may still, unfortunately, experience some period-like symptoms, such as cramps, during pregnancy.
 They could be due to implantation pain in early pregnancy or the growth of the uterus in the first trimester.
-“It often feels like you are about to get your period, but it never comes,” Flynn explains.
+“It often feels like you’re about to get your period, but it never comes,” Flynn explains.
 “In the second trimester, you may get a few Braxton Hicks contractions or round ligament pain.
 Both are felt as cramping.”

-While some period-like cramping is par for the course, severe cramping at any point during the pregnancy could be a sign of a more serious issue, such as an ectopic pregnancy, miscarriage or preterm labor.
-If you do experience any cramps during pregnancy, reach out to your ob-gyn or midwife, especially if the cramping is persistent.
-More moderate cramps are likely no cause for concern, but as Flynn says, “These are the symptoms your doctor wants to hear about.”
+While some period-like cramping is par for the course, severe cramping at any point during pregnancy could be a sign of a more serious issue, such as an ectopic pregnancy, miscarriage or preterm labor.
+If you do experience more painful cramps during pregnancy, reach out to your provider, especially if it’s persistent.
+“These are the symptoms your doctor wants to hear about,” says Flynn.

 Christine Greves, MD, FACOG, is a board-certified ob-gyn at the Winnie Palmer Hospital for Women & Babies, located in Orlando, Florida.
 She received her medical degree from the University of South Florida College of Medicine.